convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/animate.md

 Iteration count | Specify the animation iteration count or infinite Play state | Specify the animation play state
-Timing function | Specify the animation timing function
+Timing function | Specify the animation timing function Animatable | Defines the component to animate.
+Apply mode | Defines whether the animation apply on a single component or on all components.
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
+Is active | Defines whether the component is active.